-Other Information
+Supplementary Information

+Our audit was conducted for the purpose of forming an opinion on the financial statements that collectively comprise the Measure L Fund's basic financial statements.
 The schedule of expenditures by project (supplemental schedule) is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
 Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the supplemental schedule is fairly stated in all material respects in relation to the basic financial statements as a whole.